 General Candy, who's overseeing an English squad in 1943, is a veteran leader who doesn't have the respect of the men he's training and is considered out-of-touch with what's needed to win the war.
 But it wasn't always this way.
 Flashing back to his early career in the Boer War and World War I, we see a dashing young officer whose life has been shaped by three different women, and by a lasting friendship with a German soldier.

-English General Charles George Gordon, a devout Christian, is appointed military governor of Anglo-Egyptian Sudan by the Prime Minister.
+English General Charles George Gordon is appointed military governor of Anglo-Egyptian Sudan by the Prime Minister.
 Ordered to evacuate Egyptians from the Sudan, Gordon stays on to protect the people of Khartoum, who are under threat of being conquered by a Muslim army.

 The story of Captain Richard Francis Burton's and Lt.
 John Hanning Speke's expedition to find the source of the Nile river in the name of Queen Victoria's British Empire.
 The film tells the story of their meeting, their friendship emerging amidst hardship, and then dissolving after their journey.